marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     when modulo scheduling a loop.
 Larger values can exponentially increase compilation time.

+  .. gcc-param:: max-inline-functions-called-once-loop-depth

+    Maximal loop depth of a call considered by inline heuristics that tries to inline all functions called once.

+  .. gcc-param:: max-inline-functions-called-once-insns

+    Maximal estimated size of functions produced while inlining functions called once.

   .. gcc-param:: max-inline-insns-single

     Several parameters control the tree inliner used in GCC.
 This number sets the